ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

     functionality with our own logic.

 Handler/interceptor
-    as outlined in :ref:`developers/Omero/Server/Aop`, Omero makes
+    as outlined in :ref:`developers/Omero/Server/Aop`, OMERO makes
     extensive use of method interceptors to relieve the developer of some coding burden.
 Transactions, session management, and, naturally, security are handled largely by our interceptors (or